tencent cloud

 .topic(topic)

-.enableBatching(false) // Disable the batch feature
+.enableBatching(false) // Disable the batch feature.

 .create();

-// Set the key when sending messages
+// Set the key when messages are sent.

 MessageId msgId = producer.newMessage()